 The MNC has provisions for emergencies and resuscitation of participants.
-The MR Safe fire extinguisher is located in Zone 3, to the right, as one walks through the Zone 3 entrance; the first aid supplies are located to the left of the Zone 3 entrance on the counter.
+The MR Safe fire extinguisher is located in Zone 4, to the right, as one walks through the Zone 3 entrance; the first aid supplies are located to the left of the Zone 4 entrance.
 The AED is on the wall, on the left side of the Zone 2 hallway, between the Mock Suite and the restroom.
-The MR Safe gurney is in Zone 4, to the right of the MR scanner as one enters Zone 4.
+The MR Safe gurney and MR Safe wheelchair are in Zone 4, to the right of the MR scanner as one enters Zone 4.